fetux/django-ems/README.rst

 Installation
 ------------

-#. django-timepiece will be available on `PyPI`_, soon so the easiest way to
+#. django-ems will be available on `PyPI`_, soon so the easiest way to
    install right now is adding manually the following line to requirements.txt:

-    git+ssh://git@github.com/fetux/django-timepiece.git@v1.1.01
+    git+ssh://git@github.com/fetux/django-ems.git@v1.1.01

 #.
 Ensure that `less`_ is installed on your machine and the version is <=1.4.0::